KozGit/DOOM-3-BFG-VR/README.txt

 								Left - 	The weapon will default to the left hand, the flashlight / PDA will be in the right.

+					You can change this in-game by manually grabbing the holster on the opposite side, if Holster Slots are enabled.

 		Holster Slots